mosip/documentation/docs/id-lifecycle-management.md

 ### Registration (enrollment)
-Registration is the process in which an individual/resident visits a registration center with or without a pre-registration application ID.
-They can do a walk-in at the center and give their demographic or biometric details to an operator.
-In MOSIP, the [Registration Client](registration-client.md) captures the individual' details and packages the captured information in a secure way (in the form of encrypted packets) and sends it to [Registration Processor](registration-processor.md) for further processing.
+Registration is a process that allows a resident to provide the demographic information and biometrics by visiting a registration center.
+The [Registration Client](registration-client.md) operated by a registration officer is used to securely capture the details and send it to [Registration Processor](registration-processor.md) for processing and issuance of an ID.
+If resident has pre-registered, the registration officer can retreive the registration data by giving the pre-registration ID on the registration client.

 #### For adults
--    Resident/individual visits a registration center.
+-    Resident visits a registration center.
--    Resident provides the required information to register themselves in MOSIP (first time).
--    Registration officer captures’ individual’s information and sends it to the [Registration Processor](registration-processor.md)..
+-    Registration officer captures demographic details, biometrics and the documents and uploads the same for processing.
--    Various checks like biometrics quality, de-duplication, etc. performed in the Registration Processor with the individual's demographic data and biometrics.
+-    Upon successful registration, a registration ID (RID) is allocated to the resident and an acknowledgement slip containing the captured etails and the RID is issued (printed) to the resident as a proof of registration.
+-    Registration processor processes the registration details, performs quality checks and checks for duplicate entries (de-duplication).
--    If no duplicate is found, a Unique Identification Number(UIN) is allocated and ID credentials are sent to the individual via the country's configured printing and postal service.
+-    Upon successful processing, a Unique Identification Number (UIN) is allocated to the resident and a notification is sent to the resident on the registered phone number and/or email.
--    Registration receipt(acknowledgement) containing the Registration Identity(RID), labels and data in the configured language, QR code (of the RID) provided to the resident at the center.
--    Notifications sent to the resident using the email ID and mobile number provided as a part of demographic data collection.
+-    Upon failure in processing, the registration process is discarded and a notification is sent to the resident on the registered phone number and/or email.

 #### For infants/children
 -    Child visits the Registration center along with a guardian/parent.